jrobinso/hdf5-indexer/README.md

 # hdf5-indexer

-Tool for creating index mapping hdf5 object names -> file offsets.
-These indexes can be used with [hdf5-indexed-reader](https://github.com/jrobinso/hdf5-indexed-reader), for efficient remote URL access to hdf5 files
+Tool for annotating HDF5 files with an index dataset mapping container paths to file offsets.
+The index can be used by readers, such as [hdf5-indexed-reader](https://github.com/jrobinso/hdf5-indexed-reader), to directly access individual containers without first walking the linked list of ancestor and sibling nodes to find the container's file offset.
+The  driving use case is web based access to individual datasets from large HDF5 files (100s of GB) containing thousands of individual datasets.

 ## Limitations

-This project is experimental, and designed for a specific schema ("CNDB"). although it should be generally useful for projects wishing to access HDF5 files over the web.
-Indexed objects include Groups and Datasets.
-The associated javascript reader loads objects in their entirety, in particular slicing and subsetting of Datasets is not supported by the reader.
-This makes the project suitable for schemas containing many small Datasets, larger Datasets will likely not be loadable in the browser.
+The project is designed for large HDF5 files containing many datasets.
+Performance will not likely be improved for small HDF5 files  (< 100 MB) which can be read in their entirety.

+The indexer is built on [pyfive](https://github.com/jjhelmus/pyfive), and the associated reader is built on [jsfive](https://github.com/usnistgov/jsfive), so limitations of those projects apply.

 ## Installation